So who are we as consumers, and what does it mean to those of us who are digital marketers?

 Only now we really can.
 With an unprecedented degree of personal insight.

-The above Tweet is [supposedly] a coincidence.
-But it tapped into everyone’s fears about invasive personalization.
+Some tweets have tapped into everyone’s fears about invasive personalization.
 We may all hate the idea, but the fact stands consumers now expect personalization.

 Yahoo reported that people find personalized advertising more engaging (54%), educational (52%), time-saving (49%) and memorable (45%) than general-audience ads.